 Think of any household appliance — the general process would have designers come up with a design by hand, get it approved.
 Once approved, they would build a clay model.
 Once that was approved, they would move on to create a working prototype.

-Once tested and approved by sales and marketing as well as upper management and other departments, the product would be on its way to be set up for production, soon to be sitting on the department store shelves.
+Once tested and approved by sales and marketing as well as upper management and other departments, the product would be on its way to production, soon to be sitting on the department store shelves.

-Let’s look at the timeline for a few above processes.
+Let’s look at the timeline for a few of the above processes.

 Creating the initial design by hand.
 To do this it could take an artist anywhere from a few days to a few weeks.
 Now, with the help of computer-aided design (CAD) programs, the same design can be done in hours.